iansmith/parigot/site/content/en/docs/Examples/helloworld.md

 we cannot have two programs _both_ running singly threaded can we?!?

-parigot makes each program that has a "main" function a single-threaded guest program.
+parigot makes each program that has a "main" function a single-threaded guest program, in WASM terminology.
 In parigot terminology, each of these two singly threaded programs is a _process_.
 They behave much like processes in Unix/Linux for several reasons:

 * Each process runs until it finishes or exits due to an error (perhaps due to `panic`).